-Travel to India from the USA is something that many American’s fear.
-Most have heard of Delhi belly, sanitation concerns, pollution, and so on.
-As an evolving country, India does not have the modern infrastructure we all take for granted.
-However, India is by far one of my favorite destinations ever – here’s why!
+Travel to India from the USA is something that many Americans fear.
+Most have heard of Delhi belly, sanitation concerns, pollution, etc. As an evolving country, India does not have the modern infrastructure we all take for granted.
+However, India is one of my favorite destinations ever – here’s why!

 India is a beautiful subcontinent in Asia.
-This country is blessed with plenty of natural resources such as rivers, mountains, forests, islands, lakes, deserts, beaches, plateaus, etc. Mawsynram in Meghalaya is known for being the world’s wettest place, with more than 11,871mm rainfall.
+This country is home to many natural resources such as rivers, mountains, forests, islands, lakes, deserts, beaches, plateaus, etc. Mawsynram in Meghalaya is the world’s wettest place, with more than 11,871mm of rainfall.
 This Peninsular country is also the seventh-largest in the world by landmass.
 It is also the second most populated country in the world, next to China.

 Over 17% of the world’s entire population are Indians.
-This country is known for its diversity in religions, languages, culture, and heritage.
-More than 427 languages have been identified to be spoken by the people in India.
-India has an exciting history of its heritage and culture since thousands of years ago.
-The different civilizations and dynasties have given the gift of immense cultural aspects to this country.
-Many discoveries were found in this country that gave us a clear picture of human evolution.
-Many civilizations such as the Indus valley civilization, the Mesopotamian civilization, Aryan civilization, and the Dravidian civilization ruled the different parts of India.
-In addition to these, The British Empire and the Mughal dynasties had also ruled this country during a specific period.
-Here are some of the reasons to visit India to learn about its cultural heritage.
+This country is famous for its diversity in religions, languages, culture, and heritage.
+People speak more than 427 languages in India.
+India has had an exciting history of its heritage and culture for thousands of years.
+The different civilizations and dynasties have given this country the gift of immense cultural aspects.
+Many of the discoveries found in this country give us a clear picture of human evolution.
+Many civilizations, such as the Indus Valley civilization, the Mesopotamian civilization, the Aryan civilization, and the Dravidian civilization, ruled the different parts of India.
+In addition, The British Empire and the Mughal dynasties also ruled this country during a specific period.
+Here are some reasons to visit India to learn about its cultural heritage.
 Read further to know more.

 We all love festivals.
 But in India, they incredibly celebrate every festival.
-The land of colors celebrates more than two thousand festivals every year, such as Diwali, Holi, Pongal, and Onam.
-Holi is celebrated every year in March to celebrate the arrival of spring.
+The land of colors celebrates more than two thousand festivals yearly, such as Diwali, Holi, Pongal, and Onam.
+In March of every year, Indians celebrate Holi to signal the arrival of spring.
 Holi is a colorful festival.
 People exchange their happiness by throwing colors at each other.
 Kids spray colored water on their friends using toy guns.
 Diwali is the festival of lights.

-Diwali is celebrated to mark the victory against the evil forces.
+Diwali is a celebration to mark victory against evil forces.
 People burst crackers, light lamps, and burn incense in their houses.
-Pongal is a traditional festival celebrated by the people in south India.
-It is celebrated to honor the farmers and the crops that they harvested.
+Pongal is a traditional festival that people in South India celebrate.
+They celebrate to honor the farmers and the crops that they harvested.

-People also worship the cows as God for helping them in doing the farming.
-Onam is another festival of harvest celebrated by the people in Kerala.
-During this festival, a lot of colorful art and traditional dances are practiced by the local people.
-Not only these, but India also celebrates many other festivals such as Christmas, New year, Ramzan, Bakrid, and escape rooms in India.
-If you can visit this country, don’t forget to go there during the festive season!
+People also worship cows as gods because they help them in farming.
+Onam is another festival of harvest that people in Kerala celebrate.
+At this festival, locals practice traditional dances.
+Not only these, but India also celebrates many other celebrations such as Christmas, New Year, Ramzan, and Bakrid.
+If you can visit India, visit during the festive season!

-Arguably one of the most popular reasons to travel to India from the USA is the Taj Mahal.
-The Taj Mahal is one of the seven wonders of the world, was built in 1631 by Shahjahan.
+The Taj Mahal is arguably one of the most popular reasons to travel to India from the USA.
+The Taj Mahal is one of the world’s seven wonders.
+It was built in 1631 by Shahjahan.

 Ajantha and Ellora Caves